th3n0y0u/Metaverse-Other-Things/README.md

 MVP's Launcher Box
 Touch the box in the Metaverse Champions Hub when launched by "MVPs" (users who purchased the launcher for a varying price or obtained 8 badges from a single champion during that week).

-Admin's Launcher Box - ???
-Video Star's Box - ???
-Developer's Launcher Box - ???
-MVP's Launcher Box - ???
+Admin's Launcher Box - Shard of Valkyrie, the Admins Video Star's Box - Shard of Valkyrie, the Video Stars Developer's Launcher Box - Shard of Valkryie, the Developers MVP's Launcher Box - Shard of Valkyrie, the MVPs Launcher Pro - Valkyrie of the Metaverse

 [GRAND PRIZE]
-Sparks - ???
-N/A
+Sparks - Sparks' Winner Wings